woodfin8/Draft_Machine/README.md

 Model Prediction: Bust
 It's only fitting that the player picked to go last by NBADraft.net is a Bust according to our model.
 His low win shares hurts his ranking.

+## Try the Model Yourself!
+On our homepage, create and evaluate your own player.
+Select the players college stats in the web form and submit to see what our model thinks of your player's NBA prospects

 ## Resources
 * https://machinelearningmastery.com/save-load-machine-learning-models-python-scikit-learn/